Ilyos Zeytulayev: International career

 Zeytulayev has been capped for Uzbekistan U20 team in the 2003 FIFA World Youth Championship.
 He also played for the Uzbekistan national football team in the 2002 FIFA World Cup qualification, 2004 AFC Asian Cup and 2007 AFC Asian Cup qualification.
 He was named in the squad for friendlies before 2007 AFC Asian Cup in March 2007.
 In March 2009, he was recalled to national team for the 2010 FIFA World Cup qualification in March 2009 but did not play.

 Coaching career

 After retiring as a player, Zeytulayev settled down in Abruzzo, the region of origin of his Italian wife, and kept working as a youth coach for Virtus Vasto.
 In August 2021 he was unveiled as the new head coach of Promozione Abruzzo amateurs San Salvo.

+In June 2023, he left San Salvo for Eccellenza Abruzzo club Virtus Cupello.
+He departed in April 2024 to accept the head coaching position at Uzbekistan Super League club Bunyodkor.